 Type https://garden.org/nga/zipzone/ into the search bar and go to the website

-On the website, locate the search bar for entering your zip code under the text that says “Find your zone using the map below or enter zip code”
+Locate the search bar for entering your zip code under the text that says Find your zone using the map below or enter zip code

-Enter your zip code into the search bar and select “Go”.
-If your zip code is unknown, google search “What is my zip code?”
+Enter your zip code into the search bar and select Go.
+If your zip code is unknown, google search What is my zip code?

 Record the zone information that is provided.

-Under the zone information, select the link to “Check out our Plants Database” in order to compare your previously mentioned plant idea.
+Select the link to Check out our Plants Database in order to compare your previously mentioned plant idea.

-In the search bar labeled “Search for a plant”, type in “Brazilian Prickly Pear” and hit enter.
+In the search bar labeled Search for a plant, type in Brazilian Prickly Pear and hit enter.

 On the new page, scroll down until you come across the section of the table that mentions minimum cold hardiness and maximum zone